Advertise Follow Us

 Rich Lomen and Nate Stener need a warm, dry, efficient farrier rig to shoe 550 sport horses in frigid Minnesota.
 Their solution is a Dodge Ram 2500 ProMaster outfitted by Bay Horse Innovations.

-The International Hoof-Care Summit is returning to the Duke Energy Center and Hyatt Regency Hotel in Cincinnati, Ohio, Jan.
-23-26, 2024, for its 21st anniversary event filled with focused learning that will change your practice forever.
+The International Hoof-Care Summit is happy to announce its new location at the Sheraton Kansas City Hotel at Crown Center in Kansas City, Missouri, Jan.
+21-24, 2025, for its 22nd annual event filled with focused learning that will change your practice forever.

 Come see for yourself why past attendees say they take home an average of $4,576 in ready-to-use ideas!